 The primary task of health architecture is to support healing, which is why we consciously work with healing architecture, where indoor climate, light and nature play a crucial role.

 Space and furnishings can stimulate the patient both mentally and physically, contributing to the healing process.
 The choice of materials, lighting and functional spaces with beautiful views are essential to create a hospital or healthcare home of high aesthetic quality that supports patient well-being and healing.

 Decades of experience in hospitals and other healthcare buildings

 KHR Architecture has long experience in healthcare construction - in fact, the firm's first major hospital project was Hvidovre Hospital, completed in 1975.
 Since then, we have further developed our expertise in hospital construction, and today KHR Architecture is responsible for several major healthcare projects in the Nordic countries.

-In addition to hospital construction, we have extensive experience in laboratory construction and healthcare buildings and have designed BioCenter in the University Park, Randers Sterile Centre and Steno Diabetes Centres on Zealand.
+In addition to hospital construction, we have extensive experience in laboratory construction and healthcare buildings, and have acted as architect or consultant on BioCenter in the University Park Randers Sterile Centre and Steno Diabetes Centres on Zealand.

 Latest knowledge on health and interdisciplinary cooperation

 For us, it is important to be up-to-date with the latest knowledge in the field of healthcare - both in terms of human perspectives and technological developments.
 With many years of experience in healthcare construction, we have a wide range of collaborations with international architectural firms and experts in the field.

 Through good interdisciplinary cooperation and a high level of professionalism, we provide answers to current challenges and point to the best solutions.
 In this way, we achieve a robust and healing architecture that takes into account the future and the latest trends in healthcare construction.